The Pitch

-A guide to government support for small businesses
+Updated guide for 2024: Government support for small businesses

 Starting or growing a business is incredibly challenging.
-Fortunately, the government has a whole host of advice, support and funding for SMEs.
+Fortunately, the government has a whole host of advice, support and funding for startups.
 Understanding and accessing it, however, is easier said than done.

-In this article, we’ve rounded up the most important government help out there into one handy guide.
-Here, you’ll learn exactly what support is available to SMEs – at a national and local level – and find exactly how and where to access it.
+We’ve rounded up the most important government help out there into one handy guide.
+You’ll learn exactly what support is available for your business at a national and local level, and how to access it.

 GOV.UK is a single point of access to all government services and information.
-It provides information and guidance on starting and running a business, including statutory rights and obligations, and the ability to search for support using the business finance and support finder.
+It provides information and guidance on starting and running a business, and the ability to search for support using the business finance and support finder.

 The business finance and support finder is an interactive tool which is searchable by sector, business size, location, activity and business stage.
 It allows businesses to search for government-backed support and finance, including: